everbird/easy_rate/README.md

 ```
 make nohup_runserver
 ```
+It reads the demo/servers.txt and demo/responses.txt to produce json files in demo/stubs directory.
+Then it starts a simple HTTP server to serve these json files.

-Make sure http://localhost:8000/ lists JSON files so that we are ready to go.
+Make sure http://localhost:8000/ lists JSON files.

 To Run eady-rate for these, you could use the config/success_rate.conf or you could create your own config.
 Remeber the `status_url_template` should match to your Simple HTTP Server.